MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 When you create a fixed VHD file, the system allocates space for it.
 Fixed files are less likely to fragment, reducing the I/O throughput when a single I/O splits into multiple ones.
 It also has the lowest CPU overhead of the three file options because `Reads` and `Writes` don't need to look up the mapping of the block.

-We recommend...
+We recommend... <!--Fix--->

 ### Dynamic file type

 When you create a dynamic VHD file, the system allocates space for it on-demand.
 Blocks in the file start as allocated blocks, and no space in the file backs the unallocated blocks.
 When a block receives its first write, the virtualization stack then must allocate space for the block in the VHD file, then update the metadata.
-This allocation increases the number of disk I/Os requried for the write, increasing CPU usage. `Reads` and `Writes` to existing blocks incur disk access and CPU overhead when looking up the blocks' mapping in the metadata.
+This allocation increases the number of disk I/Os required for the write, increasing CPU usage. `Reads` and `Writes` to existing blocks incur disk access and CPU overhead when looking up the blocks' mapping in the metadata.

-We recommend....
+We recommend....<!--Fix--->

 ### Differencing file type